rchincha/project-stacker.github.io/docs/get_started/get_stacker.md

 ## Squashfs support

 In order to generate squashfs images, stacker invokes the `mksquashfs` binary.
-This binary needs to be installed and present in `$PATH`.
+This binary needs to be installed and available in `$PATH`.

 ```bash title="Install mksquashfs on ubuntu"
 sudo apt-get install -y squashfs-tools